Death and taxes is a well-worn phrase at this stage so here's a list of 10 ways to pay as little of it as legally possible.

 While you're not obliged to submit your receipts when you initially claim a tax refund, Revenue carries out spot checks every year so they may come looking for proof of your expenses at some stage down the line.
 Revenue carries out spot checks for up to six years, so you'll need to keep your receipts for at least this amount of time.

 2. Avail of all the tax credits available to you

 Tax credits might sound complicated but in reality they're not.
 A tax credit works by reducing the amount of tax that you pay by the size of the tax credit.
 So a €500 tax credit would reduce your yearly tax liability by €500.
 A €1,000 tax credit means you pay €1,000 less in tax and so on.

 There are lots of tax credits available yet it would amaze you how many go unclaimed every year.

 For instance, most people are unaware of the home carer tax credit.
-This tax credit currently stands at €1,600 per year, having been increased by €400 in the last two budgets, and can be claimed by any married couple or civil partnership where at least one of the spouses is a stay-at-home carer for either a dependant or their own children.
+This tax credit currently stands at €1,600 per year, having been increased by €400 over the past few years, and can be claimed by any married couple or civil partnership where at least one of the spouses is a stay-at-home carer for either a dependant or their own children.